BTEC First Level 2 Business

-The BTEC Level 2 Business Studies course is part of the GCSE programme for both UK and international students.
-It is equivalent to 2 GCSEs, and is recognised by all UK colleges and universities.
+The BTEC First Level 2 Business course is part of the GCSE programme for both UK and international students.
+It is equivalent to 1 GCSE, and is recognised by all UK colleges and universities.

 What is BTEC Level 2 Business Studies?